etirouthier/keras_dna/docs/generators.md

 ## Name of chromosomes

 The annotation files and the fasta file are sometimes incoherent in there naming of chromosomes.
-To correct this relatively frequent issue, the keyword `num_chr` can be used, set to True it drop 'chr' from the annotation file chromosome name if present, set to False (default) it add 'chr' to the annotation file chromosome name if absent.
+To correct this relatively frequent issue, the keyword `num_chr` can be used, set to True it drop 'chr' from the chromosome name in the annotation file if present, set to False (default) it add 'chr' to the chromosome name in the annotation file if absent.

 ```python
 from keras_dna import Generator